 Tikoy is a sticky steamed rice cake which is normally eaten in the Philippines when Chinese New Year is celebrated.
 This Chinese tradition was adopted by Filipinos for many years.
 It is believed that Tikoy is a sign of good luck.
 It is also called year cake or Chinese New Year's cake prepared traditionally using glutinous rice.

-Tikoy can be eaten raw, but usually cooked - sliced, coated/dipped in beaten egg then fried.
+Tikoy can be eaten raw (right after steaming) but it is usually cooked - sliced, coated/dipped in beaten egg then fried.
 Now, that we have the recipe, we don't have to wait every Chinese New Year to get the taste of this lucky steamed rice cake.
 Delicious and easy to make.